AdobeDocs/commerce-marketplace/src/pages/guides/sellers/profile-personal.md

 ![Personal profile](_images/developer-portal-personal-profile.png)

 The following instructions walk you through the process of completing your personal profile.
-All fields are required, unless marked “Optional”.
+All fields are required, unless marked "Optional".

 ## Step 1: Before you begin